Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: Introduction

 \section{Introduction}

-As a fundamental task, molecular representation learning holds significant importance across numerous biomedical fields, such as drug discovery \cite{drews2000drug, liu2023molecular}, virtual screening \citep{walters1998virtual, goel2023efficient}, and molecular design \citep{ye2023drugassist, thomas2023integrating}.
-Recently, Molecule-and-Text cross-modal training models have made remarkable progress in the field of molecular representation learning \citep{liu2023multi, luo2023molfm, liu-etal-2023-molca}.
-These models improve the generalization ability of molecular representations by integrating information from various modalities, including textual description, SMILES string \citep{liu2023multi}, structural data \citep{liu-etal-2023-molca} and knowledge graph \citep{luo2023molfm}.
+Molecular representation learning is crucial in fields like drug discovery \citep{drews2000drug, liu2023molecular}, virtual screening \citep{walters1998virtual, goel2023efficient}, and molecular design \citep{ye2023drugassist, thomas2023integrating}.
+Recent advances in molecule-and-text cross-modal models \citep{liu2023multi, luo2023molfm, liu-etal-2023-molca} have enhanced the generalization of molecular representations by integrating internal structures (SMILES strings, structural data) and external domain knowledge (textual descriptions, knowledge graphs).

-The current cross-modal molecular representation learning approaches encounter three primary challenges.
-(1) Existing molecule-and-text alignment methods \citep{christofidellis2023unifying, edwards-etal-2022-translation, liu2023multi, luo2023molfm, liu-etal-2023-molca} struggle to effectively capture information of fine-grained correspondence related to local parts within different modalities, which is essential for downstream molecular tasks \citep{xia2023understanding}.
-For instance, molecular fragments, which significantly influence molecular properties, are seldom described in molecular descriptions.
-Additionally, the lack of explicitly annotated paired local parts across molecule and text precludes the direct application of global alignment strategies to address fine-grained alignment challenges.
-(2) Current approaches \citep{feng2023unimap, yu2024multimodal} primarily concentrate on developing alignment frameworks tailored for prediction tasks, overlooking the optimization of aligned representations for generative tasks.
-(3)The heterogeneity of different molecular modalities may result in overfitting during the alignment process due to the data scarcity within the molecular domain.
-For example, aligning text embeddings and structural embeddings is difficult, as they are generated by distinct types of encoders (transformers for texts and graph neural networks for structures) \citep{kalinowski2020survey}.